Last Updated on April 29, 2021

 My Next Steps:

 The same day of my appointment, I was able to get my Hepatitis A vaccination.
 I already had most of the shots which turned out to be a great relief.

-My doctor recommended buying and bringing allergy medicine, imodium tablets, and other over-the-counter medicine that people sometimes overlook before leaving.
+My doctor recommended buying and bringing allergy medicine, Imodium tablets, and other over-the-counter medications that people sometimes overlook before leaving.
 He gave me a prescription for an oral typhoid vaccine, yellow fever vaccine, anti-malaria tablets, and a general antibiotic in case I get sick or an upset stomach while traveling.